AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 7.md

 This is called a second-order approximation, also called a 'Newtonian method'.

 Most commonly used algorithms (e.g. PEST, Levenberg-Marquardt equation) combine first and second order methods

+## Global search methods
+Use not one but multiple starting points at a time, which communicate with each other.
+This way, we can avoid the risk of local minimum.

+---
+# Sensitivities and Gradients
+Sensitivity of objective function.
+Sensitivity is how a model reacts to changes in input factors (not the parameters, which we discussed previously).
+Input factors concerns data input, boundary conditions, initial conditions, as well as parameters.
+We use this to search for the 'most important' parameters, as well as parameters which are 'non-influential'.